 What can community-engagement look like in our arts ecologies?
 How do we define “communities” vs “artists”, and how can professional artists create work with communities in ways that are truly collaborative and respond to everyone’s needs, interests, and motivations?

-The workshop series is free to attend.
-Registration is required in advance.
+The workshop series was free to attend.

 About the Facilitator